 Anantara Seminyak Bali Resort – Ultra-modern boutique resort in a prime location.

 At the end of an access road lined with classy bistros and boutiques, this inviting resort offers a comparatively limited number of suites.
 The suites face the pool (with those at ground level having direct access from their patios) or smallish gardens, though some do face the road.
-The accommodations are very comfortable, spacious, and modern, with bright yellow furnishings, spa baths, separate dressing rooms, massive sofas, and unusual L-shaped balconies/patios.
+The accommodations are very comfortable, spacious, and modern, with bright yellow furnishings, jacuzzis, separate dressing rooms, massive sofas, and unusual L-shaped balconies/patios.
 The main infinity pool faces the beach, which is grey, and cafés that offer beanbags along the sand at sunset are nearby.
 Considerably less isolated than other resorts in Seminyak, Anantara’s beachfront location is ideal, although the public path alongside the beach and the waves can be surprisingly noisy.

 - Area: Facing the beach along a dead-end street.
 Plenty of facilities on the street, and more cafés and bars along the beach in both directions.
 Not as isolated as other resorts in Seminyak.
 The beach and facilities at Legian are accessible along a lovely beachside path to the south.

 - Address: Jl.
 Abimanyu (Dhyana Pura).
 At the end of Jalan Camplung Tanduk street in the southern section of Seminyak, a more sophisticated tourist region of southern Bali.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 25 minutes (11 km), depending on traffic.

 - Handy to: All the facilities in Seminyak and Legian.